ZilchEngine/ZilchDocs/zilch_editor_documentation/tutorials.markdown

 Check out the tutorials below to find out what topics they cover and how each one can help you.

  ##  [ Editor ](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/tutorials/editor.markdown)
-How to use the tabs, windows, and commands of the Zero Editor.
+How to use the tabs, windows, and commands of the Zilch Editor.

  ##  [Scripting](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/tutorials/scripting.markdown)
 Scripting using Nada in the Zilch Engine.